 • Report the number of people on board including yourself.

-• Wait for a response for 10 seconds, and if there is none, repeat the message protocol.
+Wait 10 seconds for a response and if there is none, repeat the message protocol.

 Be prepared to give the following information: